alexewerlof/TagCounter/README.md

 * Allow the user to select an element to get the stats only for that element and its children
 * Better messaging by using the i18n
-* Use the all_frames from https://developer.chrome.com/extensions/content_scripts to count tags from all frames Y Add CSS to the table
+* Use the all_frames from https://developer.chrome.com/extensions/content_scripts to count tags from all frames
+* Sync the version from package.json to manifest.json (or vice versa) Y Add CSS to the table
 Y How to manage big tables?
 Scroll.
 C Use badge to show number of tags